As of today, I am officially entering the last tenth of my twenties.

 20. Exceeded both our income and savings goals for the year.
 I feel a little odd writing that here, but that project, without a doubt, has been an enormous part of my time as a 28-year-old.

-22. Reached the halfway point of completing my One Line a Day journal, which will cover five years of my life once it’s finished.
+22. Reached the halfway point of completing my One Line a Day Journal, which will cover five years of my life once it’s finished.
 This is the longest I’ve ever managed to keep a single journal going and I love it.

 23. Spent Christmas Day with my maternal grandmother for the first time in over 15 years.